jessicafeng825/Hui-feng-Portfolio/content/home/experience.md

     description: |2-
         Responsibilities include:

-          -Use PBR rendering model for character rendering, such as skin and eyeball rendering -Modify the rendering pipeline of the project to improve the rendering performance and quality of the project -Fix rendering errors in the project, improve rendering performance
+          *Use PBR rendering model for character rendering, such as skin and eyeball rendering *Modify the rendering pipeline of the project to improve the rendering performance and quality of the project *Fix rendering errors in the project, improve rendering performance

   - title: Technical Artist
     company: Kingsoft